hapi-swagger/hapi-swagger/usageguide.md

 ## Ordering the endpoints within groups

-The endpoints within the UI groups can be order with the property `options.sortEndpoints`, by default the are ordered A-Z using the `path` information.
+The endpoints within the UI groups can be order with the property `options.sortEndpoints`, by default the are ordered A-Z using the `alpha` (path) information.
 Can also order them by `method`.
 Finally if you wish to enforce you own order then you added route option `order` to each endpoint and switch the plugin options to `options.sortEndpoints = 'ordered'`.

 ```javascript